sali2801/sali2801/README.md

-- 👋 Hi, I’m @Saliha Mallem
+- 👋 Hi, I’m Saliha Mallem
-- 👀 I’m interested in Software Engineering
+- 👀 I’m passionate about AI and Kubernetes
-- 🌱 I’m currently learning MLOps + Cloud-Native
+- 🌱 Currently diving into MLOps and Cloud-Native technologies
 - 📫 How to reach me?
 Please send me an email as_mallem@esi.dz

 <!---